kris098e/4.-semester/4. semester/programmeringssprog/Theory problems/past_exams/201908 answers.md

 ### use cases
-They are used storing data, in the correct form.
+They are used for storing data, in the correct form.
 Such that if we want to store an integer, it is stored in x-amount of bits, and we can efficiently use operations on it, that are defined for this data type.

+Encapsulating data in collections are useful when we want to iterate some collection

 ## b.
-In computer programming, a scalar type is a data type that represents a single value, while a composite type represents a collection of values.
+A scalar type is a single value, not made up of other values and their operations while a composite type is made up of other scalar types.

 Scalar types include primitive types such as integers, floating-point numbers, characters, and Boolean values.
 These types are used to store simple values that can be easily manipulated by the computer.

-An example of a scalar type is an integer.
-Integers represent whole numbers and can be used to store values such as 1, 2, 3, and so on.
-Another example of a scalar type is a character, which can be used to store individual letters or symbols.

 Composite types, on the other hand, include arrays, structures, and classes.
 These types are used to group related values together into a single object.